 CAMH has a very special relationship with the land at its main campus at Queen Street West.
 In the colonial records, the land has been described as the Council grounds of the Mississaugas of the New Credit.
 This preferred location allowed for camping for the hundreds of Mississaugas who travelled by canoe to conduct the governance of their Nation, trade, and engage in negotiations for treaty making and land transactions.

-In its current form, (version française) the Land Acknowledgement signals the organization’s commitment to reconciliation with First Nations, Inuit and Métis – and promises to embrace the ancient Indigenous healing traditions and harmonize them with current caring practices, create new relationships and partnerships with First Nations, Inuit and Métis and share the land and protect it for future generations.
+In its current form, (version française) the Land Acknowledgement signals the organization’s commitment to reconciliation with First Nations, Inuit and Métis – and promises to embrace Indigenous healing traditions and harmonize them with current caring practices, create new relationships and partnerships with First Nations, Inuit and Métis and share the land and protect it for future generations.

 The Land Acknowledgement can be found in all Units and public buildings at CAMH.